markmead/portfolio/src/blogs/create-a-popout-shadow-effect-with-the-new-tailwind-css-v2.2-update.md

 [CodePen Example with SCSS](https://codepen.io/markmead/pen/gOmErLy "Example of the code in this blog but without Tailwind")

-If you compare the old Tailwind way, the new Tailwind v2.2 way and the CodePen SCSS example, you will see the new Tailwind v2.2 way and the CodePen SCSS example match.
-Whereas the old Tailwind way is slightly offset...
+If you compare the old Tailwind CSS way, the new Tailwind CSS v2.2 way and the CodePen SCSS example, you will see the new Tailwind CSS v2.2 way and the CodePen SCSS example match.
+Whereas the old Tailwind CSS way is slightly offset...
 Odd.